HomeItinerariesToursBlogDay GuidesLocations

 Whether for good health, business success, or personal happiness, the shrine is where people can connect with the divine and reflect on their lives.

-Hakone Shrine is steeped in legends that add to its mystique.
-One of the most well-known is the legend of the nine-headed dragon, which was once a force of destruction but was subdued by the power of the shrine's kami.
+Hakone Shrine is steeped in fascinating legends that enhance its mystical allure.
+One of the most well-known stories is the story of the nine-headed dragon who was said to inhabit Lake Ashi.
+This dragon, once a destructive force, was pacified by the shrine’s kami and now symbolizes protection and blessings for those who visit.

 Hakone Shrine